shakacode/react_on_rails/README.md

 React on Rails integrates Rails with (server rendering of) Facebook's [React](https://github.com/facebook/react) front-end framework.

+Intersted in optimizing your webpack setup for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable?
+[Contact me](mailto:justin@shakacode.com).

 ShakaCode is **[currently looking to hire](http://www.shakacode.com/about/#work-with-us)** like-minded developers that wish to work on our projects, including [Hawaii Chee](https://www.hawaiichee.com).
 Your main coding interview will be pairing with us on our open source!
 We're getting into [Reason](https://reasonml.github.io/)!

 # Intro